-The School is proud to support the following recognized organizations and these students' contributions to public health and health administration extracurricular activities and service to our community.
+The School of Public Health is proud to support the following recognized organizations and these students' contributions to public health and health administration extracurricular activities and service to our community.

-The goal of TAMPHSA is to enhance the quality and scope of graduate education, and to encourage student participation in the activities and programs of the School of Public Health, the Texas A&M University System Health Science Center, and Texas A&M University.
-TAMPHSA shall promote communication between administration, system schools, and the student body.
-The purpose of TAMPHSA is to serve as the voice of the student body of the SPH from all campuses and its authority exercised through its constitution.
-TAMPHSA membership is automatic to all students at the School.
+The goal of TAMPHSA is to enhance the quality and scope of graduate education, and to encourage student participation in the activities and programs of the School of Public Health, the Texas A&M University Health Science Center and Texas A&M University.
+TAMPHSA shall promote communication between administration, system schools and the student body.
+The purpose of TAMPHSA is to serve as the voice of the student body of the School of Public Health from all campuses and its authority exercised through its constitution.
+TAMPHSA membership is automatic to all students at the school.

 President – Drew Pendleton

 The PHSO is open to any undergraduate student at Texas A&M University.
 Students will learn more about public health and career opportunities, and will also participate in field trips and much more.

 AFHL works to ensure opportunities within the organization and local community for knowledge sharing and career development among future healthcare management professionals.

 - Promoting an environment conducive to educational and ethical development of professional and personal skills within the field of health care leadership.

 - Providing opportunity for student involvement, recognition and representation in the profession of health care management.